Wednesday, November 19, 2025

 Share on FacebookShare on Twitter

 In the realm of soil science and environmental sustainability, Gift Ugochukwu (née Njoku) stands as a beacon of academic excellence and dedicated research.
-With an impressive trajectory spanning over fifteen years, she embodies the essence of rigorous scholarship and professional commitment, significantly advancing our understanding of soil physics, water relations, and agricultural science.
+With an impressive trajectory spanning over fifteen years, she embodies the essence of rigorous scholarship and professional commitment, significantly advancing our understanding of soil physics, water relations, and agricultural science

 Born in the vibrant region of Southeastern Nigeria, Gift’s educational journey began at Ahiaba Okpuala Community School in Isiala Ngwa, Abia State, where she completed her First School Leaving Certificate in 1995.
-She continued her academic pursuit at Naze Secondary School in Owerri, Imo State, culminating in the West African Senior School Certificate in 2002.
+She continued her academic pursuit at Girls Secondary School Akwakuma in Owerri, Imo State, culminating in the West African Senior School Certificate in 2002.
 Gift’s keen intellect and dedication to her field led her to the Federal University of Technology, Owerri (FUTO), where she earned a Bachelor of Technology (B.Tech.) in Soil Science in 2007, followed by a Master of Science (M.Sc.) in Soil Physics and Water Relations in 2012.
 To augment her scientific expertise, she also obtained a Diploma in Computer Applications in 2008, enhancing her digital competencies in an increasingly technology-driven research environment.

 ReadAlso